DECO-3500/Five_Fingers/Readme.md

 		- Users are able to open others' posts to comment and like them.

+### 3. upload page

+- Users can browse posts from other travelers and share their own travel experiences.

+### 4. flightchat page

+- **Flight Chatroom**: Offers the ability to filter flights by date and join chat rooms to chat with fellow travelers.

-### 5. Travel Companion Matching Page
+### 5. Find Companion Page

 - Displays potential travel companions, providing information on user profiles, distance, and similar interests.

 	- Users can click to view detailed profiles or click the "Match" button to connect with the companion.

-	- **Flight Chatroom**: Offers the ability to filter flights by date and join chat rooms to chat with fellow travelers.

 ### 6. Profile Page
 - Users can view and update their personal information, including avatar, name, gender, destination, travel dates, and bio.